 The Romanian mythology abounds in supernatural creatures.
 In his “Romanian Mythology” book, Tudor Pamfile talks about 46, out of which 37 (84%) are malefic creatures or evil spirits, while 8 % are benevolent and 8% neutral.
-Therefore, one can say that in the study of Romanian mythological supernatural beings, those with evil or malefic characteristics dominante.
+Therefore, one can say that in the study of Romanian mythological supernatural beings, those with evil or malefic characteristics dominate.

 Romanian ethnologist Romulus Vulcanescu, identifies few major categories of such creatures, namely “strigoi”, “moroi”, “pricolici”, “tricolici”.
 Their names are impossible to translate in English; the closest terms I would choose are ghosts, phantom or wraiths.
 It would not be accurate to say that they are the exact equivalent of what is generally understood as “vampire”.

-Garlic – ancient antidote for the evil spirits
+Garlic – the ancient antidote for the evil spirits

 According to Theophrastus, garlic was placed by the ancient Greeks on the piles of stones at crossroads, as a supper for Hecate, the goddess of magic, witchcraft, the night, moon, ghosts and necromancy.
-The reason behind this superstition is linked to the fact that the garlic placed at crossroads protects travelers from evil spirits and disorientates demons.
+The reason behind this superstition is linked to the fact that the garlic placed at crossroads protects travellers from evil spirits and disorientates demons.

 Montague Summers also mentions the use of garlic against evil spirits or witchcraft: “The West India negroes today smear themselves with garlic to neutralize the evil charms of witches and obeah men.”
-On the other hand, Buryat people of Mongolia believe that the presence of the women who died during birth, and who are known for coming back at night to torture the living, can be recognized by the garlic smell they spread around.
+On the other hand, Buryat people of Mongolia believe that the presence of the women who died during birth, and who is known for coming back at night to torture the living, can be recognized by the garlic smell they spread around.

 The Korean folklore mentions the garlic in the foundation myth of the ancient kingdom of Gojoseon, when eating of nothing but 20 cloves of garlic and a bundle of Korean mugwort for 100 days, let a bear be transformed into a woman.
 There are also mentions that eating garlic repels tigers while eating pickled garlic for those travelling dangerous mountain passes frequented by striped predators.